-Task 2.1: Attitude Survey We will run attitudinal surveys on very large samples of nationally representative samples in all four target counties, this will help to identify the relationship between the different factors, which exist in current value surveys (e.g. trust, solidarity, rule of law, honesty) and those we will measure in representative samples of in each target country (e.g. whether the public believe the government trust themm, perception of prevailing social norms, perceived duty to obey, perceived legitimacy of institutions Based on scales from previous value surveys, we will also conduct surveys which are aimed at capturing relationship between scales e.g self-reports, taken from the scales developed to measure honesty, compliance and cooperation.
-Using the different scales during the same study and going back to the same samples, will provide the needed validation for the relationship between the scales we are interested in integrating.
-This will help create cross national baselines for all the next studies in this WP.
-Task 2.2: (experimental surveys) we will run experimental surveys which will allow for an identification of the causal effects of different behaviorally based regulatory design when the dependent variables measure participants reported likelihood of behaving in ethical, honest, cooperative and complaint way in randomly assigned hypothetical vignettes.
-The advantage of this method is in its ability to crystalize causal mechanisms between the regulatory approach and participants’ attitudes and reported intention to behave.
-At this task, we will also measure using the same experimental approach effect of regulatory tools on the likelihood of crowding out effects, by measuring people’s perceived trustworthiness, ethicality and reported motivation behind willingness to cooperate, after being exposed to competing regulatory approaches.
+Task 2.1 Attitude Survey

+In this task, we will run attitudinal surveys on large nationally representative samples in all four target countries.
+This will help to identify the relationship between the different factors which exist in current value surveys (e.g., trust, solidarity, rule of law, honesty).
+We will then measure these relationships in representative samples from each target country (e.g., whether the public believe the government trusts them, perceptions of prevailing social norms, perceived duty to obey, perceived legitimacy of institutions).
+Based on scales from previous value surveys, we will also conduct surveys aimed at capturing relationship between scales, such as self-reports taken from the scales developed to measure honesty, compliance, and cooperation.
+Using the different scales during this stage of the study and returning to the same samples will provide the needed validation of the relationship between the scales we are interested in integrating and will help create cross-national baselines for WP2’s subsequent studies.

+Task 2.2 Experimental Surveys

+In this task, we will run experimental surveys to identify the causal effects of different behaviorally based regulatory design when the dependent variables measure participants’ reported likelihood of behaving in ethical, honest, cooperative, and complaint ways in randomly assigned hypothetical vignettes.
+The advantage of this method is its ability to identify and clarify causal mechanisms between the regulatory approach and participants’ attitudes and reported intention to behave.
+This task will also involve using the same experimental approach of examining the effect of regulatory tools on the likelihood of crowding out effects by measuring people’s perceived trustworthiness, ethicality, and reported motivation behind their willingness to cooperate, after being exposed to competing regulatory approaches.

+Task 2.3 Online Behavioral Experiments

-Task 2.3 (online behavioral experiments) we will run incentive compatible behavioral games, where being honest and cooperative is costly, using existing behavioral tasks from the literatures we wish to integrate (e.g. cooperation games, trust games and honesty tasks) to understand how regulatory interventions which were effective in Task 2.2, prove to be affective when measured behavior is actual rather than reported, given the well-known limitation of self-reports, especially when desired behavior is so clear.
+In this task, we will run incentive-compatible behavioral games, where being honest and cooperative is costly, using existing behavioral tasks (e.g., cooperation games, trust games, and honesty tasks) from the literatures we are integrating to understand how regulatory interventions which were effective in Task 2.2 prove to be effective when measured behavior is actual rather than reported, given the well-known limitation of self-reports, especially when the desired behavior is so clear.

-Task 2.4 Testing the effect of cooperative vs. punitive framed pledges on ethical behavior and compliance A second online series of online experiments will be by examining the effect of a cooperative trust enhancing regulatory approach, will be done through a large comparative study of pledges as replacing a command and control approach, protocol is described in previous research.
-Will also conduct pledge studies across all of the studied nations where different regulatory approaches tones will be used (punitive vs. moralistic language) prior to different types of games such as dishonesty, cooperation and compliance attempting to understanding how the rhetoric and level of monitoring will affect each of these behavioral measures, all connected to the concept of VC.
+Task 2.4 Testing the Effect of Cooperatively vs. Punitively Framed Pledges on Ethical Behavior and Compliance

+This task involves a second series of online experiments to examine the effect of a cooperative trust-enhancing regulatory approach to be carried out by conducting a large comparative study of pledges replacing a command and control approach, with a protocol as described in previous research.
+We will also conduct pledge studies across all of the studied nations where different regulatory approach tones will be used (punitive vs. moralistic language) prior to different types of games, such as dishonesty, cooperation, and compliance, in an effort to determine how the rhetoric and level of monitoring affects each of these behavioral measures, all of which are related to the concept of VC.